 8. Dance for fun

 Chores don’t have to be boring.
 Put on your favorite music and dance around the house as you clean.
 How to: Turn it up loud and take breaks to break it down.
 Dancing between tasks will help elevate your heart rate and turn chores into an ultimate workout.

-Get the most out of your daily chores by incorporating Coach Alice’s chore-friendly exercises into your sweeping, dish-washing and vacuuming routines.
+Get the most out of your daily chores by incorporating this chore-friendly exercises into your sweeping, dish-washing and vacuuming routines.
 If you’re still in the mood to move your body after completing your tasks, do a quick 8fit HIIT workout.